v12technology/fluxtion-quickstart-old/README.md

 Some of the methods are marked with a filter value ```@EventHandler(filterId = '\t')``` signifying the methods are only invoked when the Event and the filter value of the event match.

-A method is marked with the ```@TtearDown``` annotation and will be invoked when teardown is called on the generated static event processor.
+A method is marked with the ```@TearDown``` annotation and will be invoked when teardown is called on the generated static event processor.

 **[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)**